 Being a strata tenant is similar to being an owner - in that you need to abide by the strata’s by-laws and are entitled to certain consumer protections.

 - By-laws are the rules that guide how the strata is run and also the conduct of all the people who own, live in and visit the strata property.

-- As a tenant, you will now also be informed if a termination proposal has been made on the scheme you are living in, once WA’s new strata law and regulations take effect.
+- As a tenant, you will be informed if a termination proposal has been made on the scheme you are living in.

 What you need to know